carpentries/instructor-training/_episodes/18-preparation.md

 To teach effectively, you have to know *who* you are teaching.
 You may have a broad idea about the type of audience you expect.
 You may
 (we hope!) have a plan to learn a few things about your participants after a class has begun.
 However, in thinking about your learners, it is also important to consider the broader contexts they bring in ways that you will never get to fully explore in your classroom.
-It can be helpful to think through ways in which learners' experiences and needs may be similar to or different from your own, or from each others.
+It can be helpful to reserve time to think through ways in which learners' experiences and needs may be similar to or different from your own, or from each others.

-For our next exercise, we will explore some deep thinking about the 'whole people' who might come to your classroom by creatively brainstorming a **learner profile**.
-This is a good way to support an empathic and intentional approach to your plan for instruction.

-Learner profiles have three parts:
-- the person's general background,
-- the motivating problem they face,
-- and how the course will help them.

-> ## Learner Profiles
-> Examine this example profile of a Software Carpentry learner:
-> ~~~
-> João is an agricultural engineer doing his masters in soil physics.
-> His programming experience is a first year programming course using C.
-> He was never able to use this low-level programming in his activities,
-> and never programmed after the first year.
-> His work consists of evaluating physical properties of soil samples from different conditions.
-> Some of the soil properties are measured by an automated device that sends logs in a text format to his machine.
-> João has to open each file in Excel,
-> crop the first and last quarters of data values,
-> and calculate an average.
-> Software Carpentry will show João how to write shell scripts to count the lines and crop the right range for each file,
-> and how to use R to read these files and calculate the required statistics.
-> It will also show him how to put his programs and files under version control
-> so that he can re-run analyses and figure out which results may have been affected by changes.
-> ~~~
->> {: .quotation}
-> Sketch out a short profile of someone you might expect to attend your workshop.
-> Who are they,
-> what motivating problems do they face,
-> and how might this training help them?
-> Be as specific as possible.
-> Enter your learner profile into the Etherpad.
->
-> This exercise should take about 5 minutes.
-{: .challenge}

 Whether through learner profiles or more general brainstorming, it is useful to recognize that you will never know everything about the whole people who come into your classroom.
 You will not be informed about their hopes and fears beyond what they choose to present.
 You will never know the full spectrum of neurodiversity represented in your workshop.
 You will not know who is going through a rough break-up, who struggles with an abusive work environment, who has a sick baby at home, or who skipped breakfast to save money that morning.
-The previous activity did not prompt you to include these examples explicitly, because subjects like these can be delicate and prone to bias.
-However, you might take a moment to consider what hidden features might also apply to the profile you created, and how this could impact their experience in your classroom.
 Thinking deeply about learners as people can help you prepare to bring your best self and provide an inclusive environment for everyone.

 ## Reversing your Preparation Process